 See Admission Processes for more information about this method of admission.

 On-campus delivery - $6,770

-Distance program - $6,000
+Distance delivery - $6,060

-Saskatchewan Polytechnic recognizes that adults learn in many different ways and through many different means.
+Saskatchewan Polytechnic recognizes that adults learn in many different ways.
 This includes acquiring knowledge and skills through life and work experience or non-formal training.
-A detailed Candidate Guide, which includes a self-audit for all PLAR-ready courses, has been developed for this program.
-This information guides a candidate through all steps in the PLAR process.

 See link(s) below to get more information about PLAR.

 or email ConEd@saskpolytech.ca or call 306-659-4418 for information about part-time delivery.